Key Takeaway

 Expert Tip: Revisit Your "Why" With Fresh Eyes

-The motivation that started your journey may not be the motivation that sustains it through a plateau.
-Early in your journey, your "why" might have been fitting into certain clothes or looking a certain way.
-Those goals are valid, but they provide weak fuel during a stall because they are entirely outcome-dependent. finding your motivation
+The motivation that started your progress may not be the motivation that sustains it through a plateau.
+Early in your progress, your "why" might have been fitting into certain clothes or looking a certain way.
+Those goals are valid, but they provide weak fuel during a stall because they're entirely outcome-dependent. finding your motivation

 During a plateau, revisit your "why" and look for deeper layers: